-In the frequency domain, multipath leads to "nulls" in the frequency response of the channel in frequency.
-Thus, multipath fading is also known as frequency- selective fading.
-A frequency-selective channel is characterized by the coherence bandwidth W_c , which is the bandwidth over which the channel appears relatively flat and unvarying.

-Transmitting narrowband subcarriers addresses the problem of frequency-selective fading by artificially dividing a wideband carrier into smaller narrowband subcarriers.
-As a result, each narrowband subcarrier has a much smaller bandwidth (than the original wideband carrier).
-Each narrowband subcarrier undergoes its own fade.
-If the bandwidth of each narrowband subcarrier is sufficiently small (usually much smaller than the coherence bandwidth), then each narrowband sub-carrier can be said to undergo flat fading.
-Thus, from the perspective of each narrowband subcarrier, the subcarrier experiences little frequency-selective fading(see Figure 3).
-In other words, when the bandwidth R_s/K of a subcarrier becomes small relative to the channel coherence bandwidth W_c (i.e., $R_s/K << W_c$), frequency-selective fading is substantially reduced.
+- Multipath leads to "nulls" in the frequency response of the channel in frequency. - Multipath fading is also known as frequency- selective fading. - A frequency-selective channel is characterized by the coherence bandwidth Wc , which is the bandwidth over which the channel appears relatively flat and unvarying. - Narrowband subcarriers addresses the problem of frequency-selective fading. - Each narrowband subcarrier has a much smaller bandwidth (than the original wideband carrier) - Each narrowband sub-carrier can be said to undergo flat fading. - Bandwidth R_s/K of a subcarrier becomes small relative to the channel coherence bandwidth W_c (i.e., R_s/K << W_c), frequency-selective fading is substantially reduced.